iangfernandes96/join-the-siege/SUBMISSION.md

 ## Potential Improvements

+1. Classification improvements:
-1. We could extend the content based classification capabilities by making use of LLMs (hosted/paid models).
+    - We could extend the content based classification capabilities by making use of LLMs (hosted/paid models).
 We could extract the text content of files passed, and pass it to LLMs, which can classify it based on the file content.

 2. Batch processing: We could allow for batches of files to be uploaded, for bulk classification.
 Depending on the performance capabilities, this may need to be exposed as an asynchronous funcitonality, ie, user uploads a batch of files and gets a job id in the response.
 Once the classifcation is complete, either user fetches the result, or a webhook notification can be sent.